 South Africa is on track to meet mandatory salt targets, according to analysis of more than 11,000 packaged foods.
-But, the study by The George Institute for Global Health found many commonly eaten products including bread, sausages and crisps still contained high levels of salt just months before the new limits were introduced in 2016.
+But, the study by The George Institute for Global Health (Peters et al published in Nutrients journal) found many commonly eaten products including bread, sausages and crisps still contained high levels of salt just months before the new limits were introduced in 2016.

 Dr Sanne Peters of The George Institute for Global Health said it was essential that regular monitoring of processed foods was undertaken to ensure manufacturers were meeting and sticking to the targets.